aws/aws-app-mesh-controller-for-k8s/docs/reference/injector.md

 In order to use AWS App Mesh in Kubernetes, pods in the mesh must be running the AWS App Mesh sidecar proxy (Envoy).

-The following sections describe methods for injecting sidecar/Envoy into a pod for Virtual Nodes and Virtual Gateways
+The following sections describe methods for injecting sidecar/Envoy into a pod for Virtual Nodes and Virtual Gateways.

 ## Envoy injection for virtual nodes